Eye Health Central

 Blepharitis

 In addition to swelling, the normal tear production of the eye may be impacted.
-This can cause watery, running eyes and blurry vision.
+This can cause watery, runny eyes and blurry vision.
 You may notice a thick, gooey discharge from the eye, especially after waking up in the morning.
 The eye may feel sticky or gluey when you blink.
 A hard crust of discharge may form in the lash line.
 If this crust gets into the eye, the sufferer may experience the feeling of a foreign body in the eye.
 Itchiness and a burning sensation are also common.

 People suffering from blepharitis may also note aesthetic changes, such as a greasy look and feel to their eyelids.
 This is caused when the eye overproduces skin oils.
 There may also be skin flaking or redness in the white (sclera) of the eye from the irritation.
 In some cases, a pimple-like growth may appear as blepharitis escalates into a sty or chalazion.
 The eyelashes may break off or fall out as well, only to grow back once the blepharitis has resolved.